GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Typing is no substitute for thinking.
+Any product that needs a manual to work is broken.

-~ Richard Hamming
+~ Elon Musk
 <pre>

 </pre>